List of film spoofs in Mad

 This list of film spoofs in Mad includes films spoofed (parodied) by the American comic magazine Mad.
 Usually, an issue of Mad features a spoof of at least one feature film or television program.
 The works selected by the staff of Mad are typically from cinema and television in the United States.

 The authors parody the original titles with puns or other wordplay.
 Characters are caricatured, and lampooned with joke names.

 These articles typically cover five pages or more, and are presented as a sequential storyline with caricatures and word balloons.
 The opening page or two-page splash usually consists of the cast of the show introducing themselves directly to the reader; in some parodies, the writers sometimes attempt to circumvent this convention by presenting the characters without such direct exposition.
 This approach was also used for Mads television parodies, and came to be identified with the magazine.
 The style was widely copied by other humor publications.
 In 1973, the promotional movie poster for Robert Altman's The Long Goodbye was designed in the introductory manner of a Mad parody, including the rectangular word balloons with self-referential dialogue; for verisimilitude, the poster was written and drawn by Mad regulars Frank Jacobs and Jack Davis.

 Many parodies end with the abrupt deus ex machina appearance of outside characters or pop culture figures who are similar in nature to the film or TV series being parodied, or who comment satirically on the theme.
-For example, Dr. Phil arrives to counsel the Desperate Housewives, or the cast of Sex and the City show up as the new hookers on Deadwood.
+For example, Dr. Phil arrives to counsel the Desperate Housewives, or the cast of Sex and the City show up as the new hookers on The Sopranos.

 The parodies frequently make comedic use of the fourth wall, breaking character, and meta-references.
 Within an ostensibly self-contained storyline, the characters may refer to the technical aspects of filmmaking, the publicity, hype, or box office surrounding their project, their own past roles, any clichés being used, and so on.
 In 2013, Film Comment wrote, "While film studies majors gasp over the deconstruction of genre in the works of David Lynch and the meta-movies of Charlie Kaufman, 'the usual gang of idiots' over at MAD have been deconstructing, meta-narrativing, and postmodernizing motion pictures since the very first movie parody (Hah!
 Noon!) appeared in 1954."
 (However, that was actually Mads second movie parody; the first had been Ping Pong three issues earlier.)